Personal profile

 Research interests

-My research interests include: language pedagogy; medical and scientific poetry; the reception of Classical authors (Lucretius, Virgil, Ovid..) in Renaissance and later literature; Jesuit culture and its influence in the Americas and Asia; suppression of the Society of Jesus; the Latin Enlightenment; history of the imagination; the emotional health of scholars.
+My research interests include: language and language arts pedagogy; medical and scientific poetry; the reception of Classical authors (Lucretius, Virgil, Ovid..) in Renaissance and later literature; Jesuit culture and its influence in the Americas and Asia; suppression of the Society of Jesus; the Latin Enlightenment; history of the imagination; the emotional health of scholars.

 Supervision interests